mivelRBFA/TestProject/README.md

 Used tools and how to use them
 ------------------------------
-1. pre-commits black and isort: a pre-commit is done before we commit certain changes to our local repo.
+1. *pre-commits black and isort*: a pre-commit is done before we commit certain changes to our local repo.
 We can add multiple one or more hooks to our pre-commit config file.
 This way certain rules are being checked before it is too late.
 To know more about pre-commit, or to check which hooks are available, go to https://pre-commit.com/.
 Black is a Python code formatter.
 Check https://github.com/psf/black for more information on Black.
 Isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
 Check https://github.com/PyCQA/isort to know more about Isort.